STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/advance_usage/basic_mqtt_client.md

 ## uMQTTSimple class

-This class was taken from [randomnedtutorials.com](https://randomnerdtutorials.com/micropython-mqtt-esp32-esp8266/) and it's extremely useful to what we are trying to archive. this class will enable us to deal with the entire MQTT protocol (publishing and subscribing) with ease.
+This class was taken from [randomnedtutorials.com](https://randomnerdtutorials.com/micropython-mqtt-esp32-esp8266/) and it's extremely useful for what we are trying to achieve. this class will enable us to deal with the entire MQTT protocol (publishing and subscribing) with ease.
 <br/><br/>
-If you look at the initialiser you'll see we give it couple of parameters such as server (we'll use a public server at [mqtt.eclipse.com](https://mqtt.eclipse.com/)) and some other credentials we won't use such as username, password and other parameters.
+If you look at the initialiser you'll see we give it a couple of parameters such as server (we'll use a public server at [mqtt.eclipse.com](https://mqtt.eclipse.com/)) and some other credentials we won't use such as username, password and other parameters.
 <br/><br/>
 We should save this python code into file we'll call <b>umqttsimple.py</b> and we will import it using the import command everytime we want to use the MQTT functionalities to communicate through the MQTT network.